Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Numerical Study

-\paragraph{Empirical Performance and Scalability.} DGRL demonstrates superior performance across all test domains, consistently achieving higher final rewards with faster convergence and lower variance than the benchmarks.
-These advantages are most pronounced in large-scale and irregularly structured environments, where the limitations of grid-based or exhaustive search methods become most restrictive.
+\textbf{Empirical Performance and Scalability.} DGRL demonstrates superior performance across test domains, consistently achieving higher final rewards with faster convergence and lower variance than the benchmarks.
+These advantages are especially pronounced in large-scale and irregularly structured environments, where limitations of grid-based or exhaustive search methods become most visible.